Top of the page

-Chronic hives are long-lasting raised, red, and itchy patches of skin called wheals or welts.
-This condition is also called chronic urticaria.
+Chronic hives are long-lasting raised, red, and itchy patches of skin.
 Hives usually have red borders and pale centres.
-They range in size from ½ centimetre to 7 centimetres or more across.
+They range in size from ½ centimetre to 8 centimetres (¼ inch to 3 inches) or more across.
 They may seem to move from place to place on the skin.
 Several hives may join to form a large area of raised, red skin.

-Hives may occur with swelling under the skin (called angioedema).
+Hives may occur with swelling under the skin.
 But you may have swelling without hives.
 Swelling may hurt a bit, but it does not usually itch like hives.
-It can be dangerous if severe swelling affects your throat, but this is very rare.

 You cannot spread hives to other people.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 After giving an epinephrine shot call 911, even if you feel better.